-This project makes use of tox to manage running tests and other tasks.
-The tests can be divided into three categories: checks, unit tests and regression (integration) tests. tox.ini defines "environments" that configure these tasks.
-Each of these are described in the next section.
+This project makes use of Nox to manage running tests and other tasks.
+The tests can be divided into three categories: checks, unit tests and regression (integration) tests. noxfile.py defines "sessions" that configure these tasks.
+These are described in the next section.
 The unit and regression tests make use of pytest.

-The repository includes a Poetry pyproject.toml file to help you set up a virtual environment with tox and other development dependencies.
+The repository includes a Poetry pyproject.toml file to help you set up a virtual environment with Nox and other development dependencies.
 From the repository checkout root directory execute: